+For a vehicle level test, mount the REESS on the vehicle, according to manufacturer’s specifications.

-4. Test Procedure for the Vehicle-Based Test
+34. Test Procedure for the Vehicle-Based Test

 The general conditions in Annex 9K, paragraph 3. shall be satisfied when the method is implemented with the vehicle.